Reaching Agreement in Competitive Microbial Systems: Analysis of the Mutual Annihilation Protocol

-For the first phase, we start by bounding the number of birth reactions and then the number of stuttering steps to show that enough death reactions occur.
+For the first phase, we start by bounding the number of holding reactions and then the number of birth steps to show that enough death reactions occur.
 Let $D>0$ be a big-omega constant for~$q'(m)$, i.e., $q'(m) \geq D$ for all $m\geq 1$.
-The probability of an individual step being a stuttering step is at most $\beta = 1-D < 1$.
+The probability of an individual step being a holding step is at most $\beta = 1-D < 1$.
 Let $C\geq 1$ be a big-oh constant for~$p'(m)$, i.e., $p'(m) \leq C/m$ for all $m \geq 1$.
 We pose~$KM$ as an upper bound on the number of steps of the first phase where $K \geq \frac{2}{1-\beta}$.